ryankosgit/Steal_GNN/README.md

 # Evaluation
 - Accuracy: Agreement with true test labels
-- Fidelity: Agreement with the victim model’s predictions on the test set, indicating how well the attack reproduced the original model's behavior.
+- Fidelity: Agreement with the victim model’s predictions on the test set, indicating how well the attack reproduced the original model's behavior

 # License
 This project is licensed under the MIT License.
 Reference the ``LICENSE`` file in the repository for more detail.